 You bought this house for $18,000 and spent $12,000 to put lipstick on the pig.
 You’ve had to work hard to keep it full.
 The house was trashed more often than not.
 You’ve evicted most tenants because people that are willing to live in this location and in a unit of this character are economically unstable.
 This doesn’t mean that they are bad people, just that they don’t have control of their financial lives, which often leads to evictions and frustration!

 Now, let me ask you a question:

-When buying income-producing real estate we have but two objectives: strong and stable cash flow which will allow us to leave W2 and 1099 income in the past, and reasonable probability of appreciation, at least enough to keep up with inflation.
-It matters not if on paper something looks like it’ll cash flow – use your brain!
+When buying income-producing real estate, we have but two objectives: strong and stable cash flow that will allow us to leave W2 and 1099 income in the past, as well as reasonable probability of appreciation—at least enough to keep up with inflation.
+It matters not if on paper something looks like it’ll cash flow.
+Use your brain!
 Buy quality assets!